Spikan26/SpiMusik/README.md

 # Config File
-Create a config file with the following :
+Create a file named `config.py` with the following inside:

 ```py
 playlistURL = "<YOUR_YOUTUBE_PLAYLIST>"